 Chatbots in Customer Experience: From Rules to Real Intelligence

-In the realm of customer experience, chatbots have undergone tremendous evolution over the years.
+In the realm of customer experience, chatbots have undergone big changes over the years.
 Early models were rule-based and menu-driven, limited to preset scripts or keywords.
 Today, we see a new generation of intelligent digital assistants powered by artificial intelligence technologies.
-Consequently, current chatbots provide truly conversational, context-aware interactions.
+As a result, current chatbots provide truly conversational, context-aware interactions.
 They resolve high-frequency inquiries, process transactions, and, when necessary, escalate complex issues to human agents, all without interruption and available 24/7.

 At the heart of this intelligence are three key technologies: natural language processing (NLP), machine learning (ML), and predictive support (PS).
 Together, they enable chatbots to understand human intent, learn continuously from interactions, adapt to context, anticipate customer needs before problems arise, and consistently improve over time.